Uploading Repair Status to RepairStatus.net

 Your Company’s Logo

 The next tab will allow you to attach a web-ready logo on your web page.
-There will be no automatic resizing of this logo on the web.
+Please note: there will be no automatic resizing of this logo on the web.
+You can see the dimensions on this screen, verify that this is correct.

 Handling Errors

 The final tab will allow you to specify an action and error report via email if you choose.
-You can also log the actions of all Internet Utility processes for later analysis and troubleshooting.
+You can also log the actions of all Process Manager actions for later analysis and troubleshooting.